covcom/300CEM/Week_01_Android_Studio/README.md

 2. Android Studio
 3. Android SDK
 4. A version of the Android system image
-5. (optional) An Android device
+5. (optional but highly desirable) An Android device

 A few words about Java: when you go to the [Java download page](http://www.oracle.com/technetwork/java/javase/downloads/index.html) click on the JDK, which will lead you to a diffent page to choose your platform.
 There you'll see two options, select the one without demos and samples as the size is smaller.
 Wondering the difference between JDK and JRE?
 Read [this](http://stackoverflow.com/questions/1906445/what-is-the-difference-between-jdk-and-jre).

-Next, you'll need to [download](http://developer.android.com/sdk/index.html) and install Android Studio.
-Once you click the download button from the previous link, you'll be automatically redirected to the [Install Android Studio](http://developer.android.com/sdk/index.html) help page.
+Next, you'll need to [download](https://developer.android.com/studio/index.html) and install Android Studio.
+Once you click the download button from the previous link, you'll be automatically redirected to the [Install Android Studio](https://developer.android.com/studio/install.html) help page.
 You can get some help from there if something goes wrong.
 Otherwise just choose all default settings.
 Note once it's installed, next time you open it it will probably ask for permissions to update.
-My advice is that don't update unless its really necessary, at least for the duration of the module.
-The reason being that configuring a working IDE for Android might take a considerable amount of time!
+My advice is that **don't update unless its really necessary, at least for the duration of the module**.
+The reason is that configuring a working IDE for Android might take a considerable amount of time!

 Once installed, click on the 'Configure' menu under 'Quick Start' tab, and then click 'SDK Manager', which will bring up the 'Android SDK' preference settings.
-Now check version 6.0 and version 5.1.1 and click apply to download the SDK.
+Now check version 7.0 (Nougat) and click apply to download the SDK.
 Once again, next time you open it it will probably ask for permissions to update - DON'T!

 > This way of installing SDK is easy when you first get started.
 But the drawback is it takes a lot disk space.
 When you get your head around different SDK components, you might want to customize the installation using SDK Manager.